crisajose/CIND-820-Big-Data-Analytics-Project/README.md

 # Content of the Repository
 -Test and Training Dataset
 -Data preparation and Descriptive Statistics
--Decision Tree RMD file
+-Decision Tree and Naive Nayes Jupyter file
--Naive Bayes Py file
--Neural Network Py file
 -HTML/PDF format of technical files